 I personally recommend a good book based on your rune alphabet, that can provide detailed lists of meanings to help with interpretation of each rune.
-I have listed some recommended books here on my recommended products page for you to browse.
-Where possible I have included a book for each of the most common rune alphabets, depending on the one you use.
+Just search for one on Amazon or Google, or check your local book shop.

 How Runes Are Used